Delhi Court Extends Custody in Espionage Case | Law-Order

 - India

-In a recent development, a Delhi court has prolonged the police custody of two individuals accused of espionage for Pakistan by seven days.
-This decision was made by Chief Judicial Magistrate Shriya Agrawal upon the expiration of their initial custody period.
+In a significant development, a Delhi court extended the police custody of two individuals alleged to be spying for Pakistan by another week.
+This decision was made by Chief Judicial Magistrate Shriya Agrawal, following the presentation of the accused, Qasim and Haseen, whose initial custody period had just expired.

-The individuals, identified as Qasim and Haseen, were presented in court where police authorities argued for extended custody to dismantle what is suspected to be an extensive espionage operation.
-The police claimed they needed more time to delve into technical evidence and financial transactions linked to the case.
+The court's decision came as the police indicated a need for extended custody to further unravel the complexities of an espionage network.
+This network, according to police allegations, involved collecting technical evidence and investigating the transaction trails in bank accounts linked to the accused.

-Accusations against the two include obtaining phone numbers in India for espionage purposes and transmitting them to Pakistan.
-They are also said to have taken photographs of sensitive sites like Army camps.
-Furthermore, evidence suggests financial transactions from Pakistan to the accused's bank accounts.
+Authorities have accused Qasim and Haseen of providing Pakistan with sensitive information, including locations of Army camps, with the aid of phone numbers obtained in India.
+The duo reportedly received monetary compensation through bank transactions traced back to Pakistan.

 (With inputs from agencies.)